gumaerc-testorg/2.086-fall-2014/content/pages/syllabus.md

 Course Textbook
 ---------------

 The textbook for the course is the online textbook: Masayuki Yano, et al. _Math, Numerics, and Programming (for Mechanical Engineers)_.
 V2.1, August 2013.
 Unpublished manuscript.
-The manuscript is available for download in the [Readings]({{< baseurl >}}/pages/readings) section.
+The manuscript is available for download in the {{% resource_link beaff389-6649-44c3-f09b-250a057f5b69 "Readings" %}} section.

-The less-is-more variant of the textbook is available in the [Nutshells & GUIs section]({{< baseurl >}}/pages/nutshells-guis): Masayuki Yano, et al. _Math, Numerics, & Programming for Mechanical Engineers... in a Nutshell_.
+The less-is-more variant of the textbook is available in the {{% resource_link c1184683-2f8e-b177-a27b-737a8d313019 "Nutshells & GUIs section" %}}: Masayuki Yano, et al. _Math, Numerics, & Programming for Mechanical Engineers... in a Nutshell_.
 V1.1, 2014.
 Unpublished manuscript.

 Software
 --------